ckiee/esp32-car-remote/README.md

 fine..`pio run -t upload && cd client && cargo run the_ip:3333` (you can `pio device monitor` with the ESP32 plugged in for the IP)

+## y no commit history??

+i may have had my wifi password commited for 7 months...

 ## license

 see `LICENSE` file, MIT.